-On day 3 we get gussied up and head to the castle and manor house!
+On Day 7 we get gussied up and head to the castle and manor house!
 King John’s Castle is a beauty on the River Shannon in Limerick (County Limerick).
 With medieval origins, the castle derived from the Anglo-Norman invasion of the island.
 Onto Adare, which some call the prettiest town in Ireland.
-Adare Manor, with its 52 chimneys, built in the mid-1800s and newly renovated in 2017, will provide the afternoon tea while we provide the good conversation & camaraderie.
+Adare Manor, with its 52 chimneys, built in the mid-1800s, will provide the afternoon tea (included) while we provide the good conversation and camaraderie.
 Then, back to Doolin for more live music in the evening.

-Renowned Chef Carmel Somers will present a half-day cooking class.
-Paris- and London-trained and a food columnist for the Irish Times, Chef Somers cooks with local, seasonal ingredients, and is sure to teach us a thing or two.
-From there, we head north to Dublin, where we bid goodbye to our driver.
-We will check into our hotel and convene for a late dinner and pint in the vibrant, historic, river-crossed city of Dublin.
+During the morning of Day 8, we will visit the iconic Cliffs of Moher.
+Group selfies will abound!
+From there, we head east to Dublin, where we bid goodbye to our driver.
+We will check into our modern Radisson hotel in the heart of the city and convene for a late dinner and Jameson in the vibrant, historic, river-crossed city of Dublin.
 This is the first of three nights in Dublin.

 After a leisurely breakfast at the hotel, we take a two-hour walking tour guided by a post-graduate history student of either Trinity College or the National University of Ireland.
 Dublin is a cornucopia of sights, sounds, and tastes, and you will be independent for most of the afternoon, so that you can pursue your own interests.
 I recommend a hop-on-hop-off bus tour or the Trinity College tour (including the Book of Kells, circa 800, the Gospels penned by Columban monks in a very ornate fashion).
 Other fun spots include the Guinness Storehouse and Grafton Street for shopping and “buskers” (street performers).
+There are parks galore throughout Dublin for walking and people-watching.
 I will provide a list of places to see & things to do.
 We can stay in touch by texting and sharing our whereabouts.
-We meet up at the hotel prior to dinner at Gloria’s favorite Dublin restaurant.
+We meet up at the hotel prior to dinner at Gloria’s favorite Dublin restaurant in the Stoneybatter neighborhood.

 Day #2 in Dublin is for hitting attractions that appeal to you.
-In the evening, we will try to see a play or Riverdance at one of Dublin’s historic theatres, depending upon what is playing.
-This is an optional activity.
-We will meet up for a farewell drink later in the evening, as this is our last night in Ireland and we must be merry.
+In the evening, we will try to see a play or Riverdance at one of Dublin’s historic theatres, which is an extra cost.
+This may be announced later and is optional.
+We will meet up for a farewell drink later in the evening, perhaps at the famous Brazen Head Pub, as this is our last night in Ireland and we must be merry.

 We share taxis to the Dublin airport and say goodbye to the Emerald Isle.